patrik98/dronelab-logging-app/mysql/README.md

 ## Running the Container:
 `docker-compose up -d`

-The SQL script `init.sql` is defined as entrypoint, it creates the tables.
+The SQL script `init.sql` is defined as entrypoint, it creates the necessary tables.
 ## Using phpmyadmin web interface
 open http://localhost:8081 and log in.